jamie2210/CI_MS1_TBC/README.md

 </details>

 ### Class Schedule
-- Weekly schedule detail what classes on are on each day of the week, what time they are on, and which coach is taking the class.
+- Weekly schedule details what classes on are on each day of the week, what time they are on, and which coach is taking the class.
 - A description of the class is available with more detail on a modal when the class description is clicked.
 - User stories covered: 3, 5, 8, 12, 15, 17.